-A. In recognition and anticipation that (i) certain directors, principals, members, officers, associated funds, employees and/or other representatives of Kohlberg Kravis Roberts & Co.
-L.P., Berkshire Partners LLC and their respective Affiliates (as defined below) may serve as directors, officers or agents of the Corporation, (ii) Kohlberg Kravis Roberts & Co.
-L.P., Berkshire Partners LLC and their respective Affiliates may now engage and may continue to engage in the same or similar activities or related lines of business as those in which the Corporation, directly or indirectly, may engage and/or other business activities that overlap with or compete with those in which the Corporation, directly or indirectly, may engage, and (iii) members of the Board of Directors who are not employees of the Corporation ("Non-Employee Directors") and their respective Affiliates may now engage and may continue to engage in the same or similar activities or related lines of business as those in which the Corporation, directly or indirectly, may engage and/or other business activities that overlap with or compete with those in which the Corporation, directly or indirectly, may engage, the provisions of this Article IX are set forth to regulate and define the conduct of certain affairs of the Corporation with respect to certain classes or categories of business opportunities as they may involve any of Kohlberg Kravis Roberts & Co.
+A. In recognition and anticipation that (i) sertain directors, principals, members, officers, associated funds, employees and/or other representatives of Kohlberg Kravis Roberts & Co.
+L.R, Berkshire Partners LLC and their respective Affiliates (as defined below) may serve as directors, officers or agents of the Corporation, (ii) Kohlberg Kravis Roberts & Co.
+L.P, Berkshire Partners LLC and their respective Affiliates may now engage and may continue to engage in the same or similar activities or related lines of business as those in which the Corporation, directly or indirectly, may engage, and (iii) members of the Board of Directors who are not employees of the Corporation ("Non-Employee Directors") and their respective Affiliates may now engage and may continue to engage in the same or similar activities or related lines of business as those in which the Corporation, directly or indirectly, may engage and/or other business activities that overlap with or compete with those in which the Corporation, directly or indirectly, may engage, the provisions of this Article IX are set forth to regulate and define the conduct of certain affairs of the Corporation with respect to certain classes or categories of business opportunities as they may involve any of Kohlberg Kravis Roberts & Co.
 L.P., Berkshire Partners LLC, the Non-Employee Directors or their respective Affiliates and the powers, rights, duties and liabilities of the Corporation and its directors, officers and stockholders in connection therewith, subject to the provisions set out in the Stockholders Agreement.